blurrycontour/zuul-gerrit/README.rst

   General discussion about Zuul, including questions about how to use it, and future development.

-You will also find Zuul developers in the `#zuul` channel on Freenode IRC.
+You will also find Zuul developers in the `#zuul` channel on OFTC IRC.

 Contributing